joedvorak/field-robotics/README.md

 ## Dependencies
 The functions within robotics.py rely on numpy version 1.18.5 and matplotlib version 3.2.2.
-If you are using newer versions of these libraries, then the functions may not work.
+If you are using newer versions of these libraries, the functions may not work.